 As a youngster Berra displayed the stubbornness and determination that carried over to his playing days.
 This was no more in evidence than when he decided he was going to quit school after the eighth grade.
 Yogi had never been a very good student and he felt he was wasting his time in school.
 Pietro disapproved, and enlisted the aid of the school’s principal and the local parish priest to help keep his son in school.
 Yogi held firm, and eventually his father relented and Yogi went to work in a coal yard.
 He lost the job because he often left work early to play ball with his friends after they got out of school.
 Pietro, furious his son would lose a job that paid $25 a week, was able to get Yogi a job working on a Pepsi Cola truck that paid $27 a week.
 He was fired from that job as well.
 After much arguing, it was decided Yogi would find a job that would allow him to play ball in the afternoon.

 Yogi and Joe Garagiola were stars on an American Legion team that made the playoffs two consecutive years.
 Garagiola was six feet tall, athletic, and handsome.
-By contrast Berra, at five feet seven and 185 pounds, was short and dumpy and had an awkward swing in which he chopped at the ball.
+By contrast Berra, at 5-feet-7 and 185 pounds, was short and dumpy and had an awkward swing in which he chopped at the ball.
 He would also swing at anything near the plate.
 The man who ran the team, Leo Browne, arranged a tryout with the St. Louis Cardinals for his star players.
 Garagiola did well and was offered a contract with a $500 bonus with the order to keep quiet about it until he turned sixteen (the boys were fifteen at the time).

 Despite not having a particularly good tryout, Berra was offered a contract but no bonus.
 Berra knew he could not go home without the same bonus as Garagiola, so he refused the offer.
 Cardinals general manager Branch Rickey offered a $250 bonus and again Berra refused.
 Yogi later had a tryout with the St. Louis Browns and once more was offered a contract without a bonus; once more he turned it down.